 Amid pandemic peak, how St. Joseph's Convent Girls High School in Bengaluru is organising SSLC exam

-Bengaluru, June 25: Amid the COVID-19 pandemic, that lists the country 4th in the world in terms of highest virus affected cases, class 10 board exams for over eight lakh students began in Karnataka today.
+Bengaluru, June 25: Amid the COVID-19 pandemic, that lists India 4th in the world in terms of highest virus affected cases, class 10 board exams for over eight lakh students began in Karnataka today.

 Despite concerns over safety of students, the state board decided to go ahead with the pending board exams in the state.

-State Education minister Suresh Kumar ensured the safety of the students during the exam as he said, "Children's safety is a top priority".
+State Education Minister Suresh Kumar ensured the safety of the students during the exam as he said, "Children's safety is a top priority".

 Karnataka SSLC Exams 2020 begins today amid COVID scare: Get complete details here

-As it was assured that the basic norms will be followed by every exam centre to prevent virus spread, here is what St. Joseph's Convent Girls High School has taken the measures.
+As it was assured that the basic norms will be followed by every exam centre to prevent virus spread, here is what St. Joseph's Convent Girls High School has taken the virus precaution measures.

 In the St. Joseph's Convent Girls High School, one of the SSLC exam centres in Bengaluru, a total of 464 students is writing their board exam.